24 Hours in Charleston, South Carolina: The Perfect Itinerary For First-Timers

 Downtown Charleston’s cultural heart beats at the Historic Charleston City Market.
 Spanning four blocks, the famous market dates back over two centuries.
 It’s known as one of the oldest public markets in the United States.

 Centered on Market Street, the Historic Charleston City Market hosts over 300 local vendors.
-Peruse the stalls.
-You’ll find everything from arts & crafts like sweetgrass baskets to souvenirs to local cuisine.
+Perusing the stalls here, we spotted everything from arts & crafts like sweetgrass baskets to souvenirs to local cuisine.

-Enjoy dinner & nightlife in Charleston Historic District
+Enjoy dinner & nightlife in the Charleston Historic District

-End your 1-day tour exploring the culinary scene of Charleston Historic District.
-Charleston’s historic downtown is loaded with superb restaurants and bistros.
+Let’s end our 1-day tour exploring the culinary scene of Charleston Historic District.
+The first time we visited, we were amazed by all the superb restaurants and bistros in Charleston’s historic downtown.
 The incredible food selection spans nearly any taste.

-To uncover some of the best restaurants in Charleston, venture back to East Bay Street.
-The area south of the United States Custom House has a particularly robust selection.
+To uncover some of the tastiest restaurants in Charleston, let’s venture back to East Bay Street.
+In our experience, the area south of the United States Custom House has a particularly robust selection of great places to eat.

 Where to stay with 24 hours in Charleston

-For first-time visitors, the best area to stay in Charleston is the Historic District.
-The downtown neighborhood is the safest area in the city for travelers.
-It’s also home to most of the best hotels in Charleston.
+For first-time visitors, our recommended area to stay in Charleston is the Historic District.
+The downtown neighborhood is the safest area in the city for travelers and is home to most of our favorite hotels in Charleston.

 Indigo Inn

 For the ultimate in Southern hospitality, spend a night at this lovely inn.
-In true SC fashion, the hotel shows off a relaxing historical courtyard for your relaxing pleasure.
+In true SC fashion, the hotel impresses us with its beautiful historical courtyard, perfect for your relaxing pleasure.

 French Quarter Inn

-Get a taste of European charm by staying at this comfortable inn.
+Get a taste of European charm in the heart of the South by staying at this comfortable inn.
 Launch your day of sightseeing with the hotel’s free continental breakfast.

 Charleston Place

 Want to add a dose of luxury to your stay?
 Book yourself into this luxurious central hotel.
-Staying here, you’ll enjoy amenities like a fitness center, spa, and two saltwater pools.
-There are also 7 on-site restaurants & bars to choose from.
+We love the luxurious amenities here, including a fitness center, spa, and two saltwater pools.
+There are also a whopping seven on-site restaurants & bars to choose from here.

 More Charleston itinerary ideas